Mizlou Television Network: Mizlou Television Network

 By 1968, the business changed to Mizlou Television Network.
 After the name change, Mizlou began syndicating college football bowls in 1968.

 Maryland sold Mizlou rights to two of its Atlantic Coast Conference men's basketball games along with the women's basketball Maryland versus Immaculata game on January 26, 1975.
 This was the first national broadcast of a women’s college basketball game with 100+ stations signing on to the telecast.

-Mizlou broadcast the first three Fiesta Bowl starting in 1971 and lost money on the first broadcast.
+Mizlou broadcast the first three Fiesta Bowls starting in 1971, and lost money on the first broadcast.
 In 1979, the Network broadcast the Miss Black Universe USA and International beauty pageants.
 The network carried the 1975 Blue-Gray Football Classic, angering the all-star game's committee by convincing the game clock operator to cut three minutes off the clock in the first quarter.

 Mizlou was hired by U.S. Tobacco to broadcast the College National Final Rodeo in 1981.
 In 1985, Mizlou decided not to renew the Holiday Bowl broadcast contract.
 In 1986, the network signed a three-year deal with the Freedom Bowl adding them to their bowl line up of Bluebonnet, Cherry, Independence and Hall of Fame Bowls for that year.

 In August 1989, Mizlou's parent company, Mizlou Communications, announced the November launch of Sports News Network, a 24-hour sports news and interview basic channel.
 Mizlou in February 1990 made a private placement of securities to keep SNN going.
 Mizlou made another attempt before July 1990 and attempted a third placement of $15–$20 million in July 1990 for the network.
 SNN went dark on December 17, 1990 as Mizlou Communications filed for bankruptcy.
 Mizlou was in talks with Landmark Communications and Telecable Corporation as a potential buyer of the channel and other assets.
 In January 1991, Landmark dropped plans for a sport news channel and its discussions with Mizlou for the purchases of Sports News Network due to Tele-Communications Inc.'s planned launch of Prime Sports News, an all-sports news cable channel.